-LBI hf. was changed to the holding company LBI ehf., in 2016.
-LBI ehf., the Bank's predecessor, was established by the Icelandic Parliament on 1 July 1886.
-In establishing LBI ehf., the Icelandic Parliament hoped to boost monetary transactions and encourage the country's nascent industries.
-LBI ehf.'s first decades of operation were restricted by its limited financial capacity and it was little more than a building society.
+LBI hf., the Bank's predecessor, was established by the Icelandic parliament on 1 July 1886.
+In establishing LBI hf., the Icelandic parliament hoped to boost monetary transactions and encourage the country's nascent industries.
+LBI hf.'s first decades of operation were restricted by its limited financial capacity and it was little more than a building society.

 Following the turn of the 20th century, however, Icelandic society progressed and prospered as industrialisation finally made inroads, and the bank grew and developed in parallel to the nation.
-In the 1920s, LBI ehf. became Iceland's largest bank and was made responsible for issuing Iceland's bank notes.
-After the issuing of bank notes was transferred to the then newly established Central Bank of Iceland in 1961, LBI ehf. continued to develop as a commercial bank, expanding its branch network in the ensuing decades.
+In the 1920s, LBI hf. became Iceland's largest bank and was made responsible for issuing Iceland's bank notes.
+After the issuing of bank notes was transferred to the then newly established Central Bank of Iceland in 1961, LBI hf. continued to develop as a commercial bank, expanding its branch network in the ensuing decades.

-Liberalisation of financial services in Iceland, beginning in 1986, opened up new opportunities which LBI ehf. managed to take advantage of, despite some economic adversity.
-In 1997, LBI ehf. was incorporated as a limited liability company, and the ensuing privatisation was concluded in 2003.
-From 2003 to 2008, LBI ehf. operated as a private bank with substantial international activities in jurisdictions such as the UK and the Netherlands in addition to its traditional Icelandic operations.
+Liberalisation of financial services in Iceland, beginning in 1986, opened up new opportunities which LBI hf. managed to take advantage of, despite some economic adversity.
+In 1997, LBI hf. was incorporated as a limited liability company, and the ensuing privatisation was concluded in 2003.
+From 2003 to 2008, LBI hf. operated as a private bank with substantial international activities in jurisdictions such as the UK and the Netherlands in addition to its traditional Icelandic operations.

-Following the continuous deterioration of the financial markets and the collapse of the Icelandic banking system, the FME took control of LBI ehf. on 7 October 2008.
-Subsequently, LBI ehf. was split into two entities comprising LBI ehf. and the Bank.
-The Bank, wholly owned by the Icelandic State, was established around the domestic deposits and the majority of the Icelandic assets of LBI ehf.
-All liabilities and assets not transferred to the Bank were retained in LBI ehf. and a Resolution Committee was appointed to supersede the board of directors of LBI ehf.
+Following the continuous deterioration of the financial markets and the collapse of the Icelandic banking system, the FME took control of LBI hf. on 7 October 2008.
+Subsequently, LBI hf. was split into two entities comprising LBI hf. and the Bank.
+The Bank, wholly owned by the Icelandic State, was established around the domestic deposits and the majority of the Icelandic assets of LBI hf.
+All liabilities and assets not transferred to the Bank were retained in LBI hf. and a Resolution Committee was appointed to supersede the board of directors of LBI hf.